JoseGaDel/bard/examples/README.md

 - `sort(key, reverse=False)`: Sorts the data based on a key.
 - `get()`: Returns the final result.

-Here are some examples of how to use `QueryInspector`:
+Here is how you can use `QueryInspector`:

 ```python
 from bard import QueryInspector, load_json